-Located 145 kilometers north of Gaborone and accessible via an A1 tar road and 20 kilometers of gravel road, the Mmamabula Coal Project will produce high-grade coal for the export market and for the region.
+Located 145 kilometers north of Gaborone and accessible via the A1 tar road and 24 kilometers of the Dibete - Martinsdrift tar road.
+The Mmamabula Coal Project will produce high-grade coal for the export market and for the region.
 With the granting of the mining licence, the project is now fully permitted and ready to commence the project development phase.

 The Environmental Impact Assessment, Competent Persons’ Report (completed by GEMECS), exploration and feasibility study are complete for the Mmamabula Project, with approval for the EIA received in April 2018.
 82Mt mineable in situ is the measured value of the project and 219 holes have already been drilled.